Best marinas for winter berthing in Europe

 From the practical side of things, Marina Port Vell is located near the MB92 shipyard and an international airport.
 On the downside, it is a little bit on the pricey side.
 But that doesn’t mean you can’t still enjoy the area as various other marinas are within a short distance, including Port Tarraco in Tarragona and Vilanova Grand Marine in Vilanova.

 Ideal for superyacht owners, Italy is building marinas with the larger yachts in mind.
-These two are fairly close to the Côte d’Azur and both offer fantastic facilities.
+This port is fairly close to the Côte d’Azur and offers fantastic facilities.

 Whichever you choose though, bear in mind that it’s common to come across language and financial barriers in Italian marinas.
 Not only can it be difficult to thoroughly convey what you’re after – as the majority of staff only speak Italian – but also, prices aren’t set in stone.
 So what is normally a simple transaction can become quite difficult to navigate.

-Perfect for the practical boat owner, Grand Harbour Marina can be found right in the centre of the Mediterranean.
+Perfect for the practical boat owner, Grand Harbour Marina can be found right in the centre of the Mediterranean, set againsts the picturesque bakdrop of a UNESCO World Heritage site.
 Access to this area is simple thanks to the increase in low-cost airlines, but not only that, because of its exciting boating culture, any repair or refit work you require can be carried out quickly and simply.

 But it doesn’t just stop there, yacht owners looking for a little culture will be happy to hear that Grand Harbour Marina also boasts fantastic climates and a fascinating history.